lightninglabs/chantools/doc/zombierecovery.md

 9. After signing, the transaction can be broadcast.
 From the PSBT (_partially signed_ bitcoin transaction), by signing, you have now (together) created a proper bitcoin transaction.
 An offer has been made, you have agreed on what split ("piece of the pie") goes to whom, created a transaction, signed it.
 This completed transaction can now be sent, for example using `bitcoin-cli sendrawtransaction`.

 ## File format
+For reference, the file format is below.
+If you get a match from node-recovery, the file looks like below example.
+It's human readable JSON, and you need to open the file to see the contact details.

+Components:
+* node1 and node2 are the peers of the channel, with contact details.
+This is not needed by chantools, you will use it to contact your peer
+* Then there is a list of channels, often just one though.
+It has meta data as seen by the network.
+* As you are taking the steps above, the file format will be appended.
+For example, after step 4 (preparing keys), the file will have a list of `multisig_keys` for the node who prepared the keys.

 ```json
 {
     "node1": {